dhananjaygr/Demosecurityinwiz/100-Foundation /Data Security: Self-Paced Lab.md

 ## Overview

 Welcome to the Wiz DSPM lab.
 In this lab, you will:
+- Review key concepts from the 100 DSPM in Wiz Overview and Demo session.
 - Gain hands on experience with the  **Explorer > Data Findings** page to find specific information.
 - Gain hands on experience with the  **Explorer > Security Graph** page to find specific information.
 - Learn to filter views and answer specific questions.